 The Act is designed to make temporary changes to the law relating to the governance and regulation of incorporated organisations.
 Many of these changes are related to companies who are in financial trouble so they can maximise their chance of surviving in the current economic climate.
 However, there are some changes to the regulations which govern how CIOs and companies hold meetings.

 How will the Act affect us?

 The government has already produced guidance for charity trustees regarding how to conduct trustee meetings during this time (see our article ‘Making Decisions as Trustees During Covid-19’).
-What about members’ meetings or Annual General Meetings (AGMs)?
+What about members’ meetings or AGMs?
 This new bill is temporarily relaxing some requirements for CIOs and companies, meaning you should be able to comply with the law regarding charity meetings while keeping your members safe.

-You can also meet electronically even if your governing documents don’t stipulate this.
+For any AGMs scheduled to take place on or before December 30th 2020, you can meet electronically even if your governing documents don’t stipulate this.
 So, you can meet via Skype, Zoom, Teams or a similar platform and still hold a valid AGM.

 Where can I find further information?

 This new Act also makes some temporary changes to the deadlines for charitable companies filing accounts and other notices with Companies House.
 For more information about this see: https://www.gov.uk/government/publications/corporate-insolvency-and-governance-bill-2020-factsheets/companies-house-filings